 - I am not afraid to walk this world alone.

-An American alternative rock band, often used as a prime example of the emo genre (but don't tell them that— also, that's not a bad thing).
-Their music is best described as a mixture of Post-Hardcore, Pop Punk accessibility, horror-punk influenced lyrics and stylings, and a heaping dose of over the top theatrics and album rock storytelling straight out of the 1970's (all of this presented with the look of a Goth Rock band).
+My Chemical Romance is an American alternative rock band, often used as a prime example of the emo genre (but don't tell them that— also, that's not a bad thing).
+Their music is best described as a mixture of Post-Hardcore, Pop Punk accessibility, horror punk-influenced lyrics and stylings, and a heaping dose of over the top theatrics and album rock storytelling straight out of the 1970's (all of this presented with the look of a Goth Rock band).
 They formed in New Jersey around late 2001 with their first song, "Skylines and Turnstiles."
 The band claims that the theme and style of their music was initially inspired by their feelings during the September 11, 2001 terrorist attacks.

 The band has a notoriously bad Broken Base.
 Enter at your own risk, but don't let that distract from the crazy-awesome music.